 - Ideal For: Ultra-fine calcium carbonate for plastics, high-purity talc for cosmetics, and other high-value minerals where D97 is a critical specification.

-2. ITC Inertial Classifier: Compact and Highly Efficient
+2. ITC Inertial Classifier

 The ITC operates on a dynamic inertial principle, offering a robust and energy-efficient solution without the need for a large footprint.